pedroaraujo9/review-all-cause-mortality-clustering/README.md

-# Review: All-Cause Mortality Clustering
+# Review all-cause country-level mortality data

 This repository contains code and data for a review and analysis of clustering methods applied to all-cause mortality data.